pawelc/docs/vi.md

 Authors notice the we can improve variational methods by using richer approximate posteriors by using normalizing flows i.e. series of invertible mappings of one random variable into another.

-# Stochastic Backpropagation and Approximate Inference in Deep Generative Models (not finished)
+# Stochastic Backpropagation and Approximate Inference in Deep Generative Models
 The same idea as “Auto-Encoding Variational Bayes” Expressing gradient of expectation of function as expectation of gradient of a function (example: Gaussian gradient identities).
-Stochastic backpropagation as in Auto-Encoding Variational Bayes paper
+Stochastic backpropagation as in Auto-Encoding Variational Bayes paper and using amortization.
+The model is deep model which latent variables is the gaussian + tranformation of previous stochastic layer.

 # [Auxiliary Deep Generative Models]
 Another way of improving variation methods is to use more expressive variational distributions by adding auxiliary latent